pibooth/pibooth/docs/config.rst

     # Secondary text displayed
     footer_text2 = Footer 2

-    # RGB colors used for footer texts (list of tuple accepted)
+    # RGB colors used for footer texts (list of tuples accepted)
     text_colors = (0, 0, 0)

     # Fonts name or file path used for footer texts (list of quoted names accepted)